-Any photographer entering a WCPF competition must be a member of a club affiliated to the WCPF
+Any photographer entering a WCPF competition must be a member of a club affiliated to the WCPF.

-In all cases, the original image(s) must have been taken using a photographic process and be the sole copyright of the Entrant.
-Any modification of the original image must be made by the author or under his/her personal direction.
+In all cases, the original image(s) must be the sole work of the entrant.
+All photographic processes and techniques are eligible (subject to any competition-specific rules that may apply) providing that all elements of the picture are the photographer’s own work.
+Any modification of the original image(s) must be made by the photographer or under their personal direction.

 Mount size to be 400mm x 500mm (unless separately defined in the competition-specific rules) and no more than 5mm thick.
 No entrant information to be shown on the face of the mount.
 Photographer's name, club, and image title to be shown on a white label on the reverse of the print.
 Please avoid placing your labels in the bottom right-hand corner (viewed from the back) of mounts as this area is used for competition produced labels.
 No Velcro or clips to be left on the reverse side of the mount.

 Images must be .jpg files with a maximum size of 1600 px wide and 1200 px high, so portrait images should be no more than 1200px high.

 The WCPF adheres to the definitions followed by the PAGB.
 The following definitions apply to all WCPF competitions where the category has been applied.

 Monochrome Eligibility (PAGB May 2020)

 An image in tones of neutral grey ranging from transparent/white to opaque/black.

 A print using a chemical process such as sepia, cyanotype, etc.

 A digitally produced image ‘colourized’ in a single hue.